jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="free-nav" %}

+# <a name="continuation"></a>Adding a continuation page to a PDF form

+If you have a PDF form that only allows a few lines for a list of things, you can conditionally generate a continuation page.
+Here is one way to do it.

+{% include demo-side-by-side.html demo="continuation-page" %}

 [`sections`]: {{ site.baseurl }}/docs/initial.html#sections
 [how **docassemble** finds questions for variables]: {{ site.baseurl }}/docs/logic.html#variablesearching
 [`show if`]: {{ site.baseurl }}/docs/fields.html#show if